Taking the heat

 Not so fast.

-OK, well then lets place the thermometer somewhere specific.
-How about next to the exhaust nozzle of the compressor unit for the air conditioning.
+OK, well then let’s place the thermometer somewhere specific.
+How about next to the exhaust nozzle of the compressor unit for the air conditioning?
 And another one right next to the cooling hatch.
 Which reading counts for our temperature record?

 OK, I am being cheeky now.
 I do this to produce extreme results.
 That’s not nice of me.

 Let’s do it another way.
 Place one thermometer in the same room right on the window that gets all the sunshine.
 Place the other next to the doorway towards the corridor.
 Do you think both will display the same temperature?
-Which one shows what our temperature for the record it is?
+Which one shows what our temperature for the record is?

 Oh, still not good?
 I live in an apartment with high ceilings.
 3,5 m to be exact (that’s 11,5 feet for the US readers).
-Place one thermometer onto the desk and another one close to the ceiling.
+Place one thermometer on the desk and another one close to the ceiling.
 Which one is going to show the temperature we want to put down for the day?

 Let’s note – for good measure – that we have not left the room.
 Yet, we are already in a pickle on what the temperature is.
 But it gets worse.